somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 # Conclusion
 We tried to address the problem in most simplistic and solvable manner, in reality it may not fit into our problem setting.
 In that case, we have a plan for more generic approach of Reinforcement Learning Algorithms.
-Anyway, before testing out this algorithm we will build a simulation environment to mimic the exact scenario, the same can be re
+Anyway, before testing out this algorithm we will build a simulation environment to mimic the exact scenario, the same can be leveraged in case we switch the algorithm.